EliziumNet/Loopz/resources/docs/bulk-renamer.md

 runs as though *WhatIf* has been specified.
 There are indications in the output to show that the command is in a locked state (there is an indicator in the batch header and a 'Novice' indicator in the summary).
-To activate the command, the user needs to set the environment variable 'LOOPZ_REMY_LOCKED' to $false.
+To activate the command, the user needs to set the environment variable 'LOOPZ_REMY_LOCKED' to $false; ie ($env:LOOPZ_REMY_LOCKED = $false, either temporarily in the session, or permanently in the powershell profile, see $Profile).
 The user should not unlock the command until they are comfortable with how to use this command properly and knows how to write regular expressions correctly.
 (See regex101.com)